mobile-devices/cloudconnect_dotnet_client/README.md

         }
     }

-The library does not manage directly persistance data, so it's for we need "GetHisoryFor" where you give us last information that you store in your database.
+The library does not manage persistance data, so it's for that we need "GetHistoryFor" where you give us last information that you stored in your database.
 The function "GetHistoryFor" will be call only one time per Device (Asset) after start website when the library will received a new data for an asset not present in Data cache of the library.